sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 There is a profound difference between coding and software engineering.
 As Titus Winters, former C++ libraries lead of Google, once said:
-“Software engineering is programming integrated over time and scale.”
+"Software engineering is programming integrated over time and scale."

 Sure, we all want to master time and scale, but how?
 There is no one-fits-all recipe for software engineering.
-The best-practice target-picture for open-source projects with sporadic contributors (the kind of environment you might be most familiar with) is different from the target picture of large enterprise setups with hundreds of full-time employees.
+The best-practice target picture for open-source projects with sporadic contributors (the kind of environment you might be most familiar with) is different from the target picture of large enterprise setups with hundreds of full-time employees.
-Still, we do not need to be like Netflix with their microservices or Google with its gigantic mono repo and custom tooling.
+Still, we do not need to be like Netflix with its microservices or Google with its gigantic mono repo and custom tooling.

 For MotionWise, we are __300+ full-time developers__.
 We __trust each other__.
 This setup differs from open-source development where long-time branching is inevitable and developers need to review code from untrusted, potentially malicious contributors.